waynodiablo/Oystercard/pills/clojure.md

 }
 ```

-We can make the same request using Clojure by changing the URL that we request, and the query parameter to London.
+We can make the same request using Clojure by changing the URL to point at the Open Weather Map API and the query parameter to "London".

 ```clojure
 (:body (http/get "http://api.openweathermap.org/data/2.5/find"